supercollider/scvim/README.md

 * Launch the SuperCollider QT Help System
 * SnipMate integration

-A word of warning:
+**A word of warning**:

-This is tested with SC 3.5 + MacVim 7.3
+This only works with SC 3.5 + QT GUI

-So far this only really works with the combination of macvim.
+It has been tested on a mac with MacVIM and vim via Terminal.app.
+If you refrain from using the deprecated (see below) commands this should work on a linux machine with minor modifications as well.

 Installation:
 ------------